zaedulislam/Machine_Learning_Projects/Cereal/README.md

 **Step 5:** Find the number of clusters from Dendrogram

-**Step 6:** Fitting Hierarchical Clustering to the Cereals and predict
+**Step 6:** Fitting Agglomerative Hierarchical Clustering to the Cereals data and predict

 **Step 7:** Finally, clusters are seperated.